Atlas: Outside Help Market

 I. The buyer needs a map before the buyer needs a proposal.

-Training, mentoring, coaching, consulting, agencies, expert networks, fractional leadership, interim leadership, advisory, governance, boards, and AI assistance all have a place.
+Training, mentoring, coaching, consulting, agencies, expert networks, fractional leadership, interim leadership, coaching, governance, boards, and AI assistance all have a place.
 The market becomes messy when a buyer treats these as interchangeable forms of help.

 This hub gives each role honest credit, then shows the layer where it fits.
 The owner should leave with cleaner language, fewer false comparisons, and a better sense of what kind of help their situation actually asks for.